ExpressVPN is the Xbox to NordVPN’s PlayStation: a big-name contender with plenty to offer, even if it’s not quite as popular.

 ExpressVPN is locked in a sibling-like rivalry with NordVPN.
 The two virtual private network (VPN) providers are alike in the best ways, albeit with some respective wins in certain areas.
 While its top-notch encryption is paramount for online security and privacy, ExpressVPN’s ease of use and abundance of guides makes it a first-timer’s haven.

 We’re impressed by ExpressVPN’s country and virtual-server location counts, but its tallies for countries and devices are on the low side compared to its closest peers.
-ExpressVPN is also a comparatively pricey VPN service whose fee doesn’t include security extras like antimalware, which may turn off some users.
+ExpressVPN is also a comparatively pricey VPN service (especially when charged annually) whose fee doesn’t include security extras like antimalware, which may turn off some users.

 The annual fee is noticeably more expensive than its peers—US$40 pricier than NordVPN’s annual plan at the time of writing—but there are at least plenty of ways to pay: major credit cards, PayPal, bitcoin, plus a handful of other options.
 Be aware of the US conversion fee when determining value.
-If you want to try it for free, there’s a seven-day trial available to iOS and Android users, plus a 30-day money-back guarantee if you want to try it before investing.
+Like most VPNs on the market these days, ExpressVPN no longer offers a free trial.
+Instead, there's a 30-day money-back guarantee, so you can get a refund if you decide the service isn't for you.

 An ExpressVPN subscription includes access to 3,000+ servers around the globe, located at 160 locations in 94 countries.
 That server count is the lowest among ExpressVPN’s peers, but the VPN provider has a blog dedicated to explaining why that’s not the be-all and end-all.